suatdonertas/DNN_HHWWGG/README.md

  What I run, for example, is `sh -NL 1234:localhost:1234 -i .ssh/id_rsa.ceci ingrid1-gwceci`

-Once you trained your model and saved it with tensorflow, use [tf2onnx](https://github.com/onnx/tensorflow-onnx) python package.
+Once you trained your model and saved it with tensorflow, use [tf2onnx](https://github.com/onnx/tensorflow-onnx).

 To install: `pip install -U tf2onnx`